mekomsolutions/openmrs-cd/node-scripts/README.md

 Reusable and testable functions that are constantly needed. `findObject` and `removeObject` are particularly critical to db.js for instance, see [here](https://github.com/mekomsolutions/openmrs-cd/blob/d89776b66749179e36ca8abdebe8d0dac3f12e9e/app/src/utils/utils.js#L157-L221).

 ##### model.js
-Classes definitions that might be reusable across the entire app.
+Classes definitions that might be reusable across the scripts.

 ### Conventions and Patterns